The isotriviality of families of canonically-polarized manifolds over a special quasi-projective base: introduction

 \end{conjecture}

-\begin{defn}[Special logarithmic pairs] Let $(Y,D)$ be a pair consisting of a smooth projective variety $Y$ and a simple normal-crossing reduced boundary divisor $D$.
-We call $(Y,D)$ special, if for every saturated coherent subsheaf of rank one $L \subseteq \Omega_Y^p \log(D)$ and $p>0$, we have $\kappa(L)<p$.
+\begin{defn}[Special Logarithmic Pairs] Let $(Y,D)$ be a pair consisting of a smooth projective variety $Y$ and a simple normal-crossing reduced boundary divisor $D$.
+We call $(Y,D)$ special, if for every invertible subsheaf $\sL \subseteq \Omega_Y^p \log(D)$ and $p>0$, we have $\kappa(\sL)<p$.
 Moreover we shall call a smooth quasi-projective variety $Y^{\circ}$ special, if (Y,D) is special as a logarithmic pair, where $Y$ is a smooth compactification with a simple normal-crossing (snc, for short) boundary divisor $D$.

 \end{defn}